A small country with a big reputation, Ireland is packed with fascinating history, rugged, romantic landscapes and a vibrant culture.

-However, arriving at the end of November, I was not prepared for glorious, bright, clear skies, the soft golden glow of the late Autumn sun bouncing off weathered stone and quiet, crisp, still, frosty mornings turning the countryside into a sparkling wonderland.
+Arriving at the end of November, I was not prepared for glorious, bright, clear skies, the soft golden glow of the late Autumn sun bouncing off weathered stone and quiet, crisp, still, frosty mornings turning the countryside into a sparkling wonderland.

 After a couple of days exploring Dublin on foot we headed across country in a small rental car guided by a somewhat temperamental GPS we affectionately named ‘Aoife’.
 Aoife was regularly on the receiving end of some earthy swear words as we turned down yet another overgrown one way track requiring careful manoeuvring and quiet curses as we met a vehicle coming the other way, but in hindsight, she also took us to breathtakingly beautiful parts of the country we really would not have seen otherwise, so thank you lass.

 Mount Falcon near Ballina in Co Mayo has been lovingly restored by the owner, Shane, who also tells a grand tale of love and loss around the estate.
 An up close and personal encounter with the falcons, owls and ferrets was a special highlight.

-But this delightful little place was bursting with Christmas lights and happy crowds.
+A bright but freezing afternoon we stopped in the fishing town of Dingle – bursting with Christmas lights and happy crowds.
 We reached Cork and our departing flight far too soon.
 I will admit the only thing I was ready to farewell, was Aoife.

 Sláinte – you gorgeous place and you gorgeous people.
 I’ll be back soon.